 Is Dark Chocolate Vegan?

-I’ve seen many popular brands include dairy in their dark chocolate.
+I’ve seen many popular brands include dairy (as an example).

 Some chocolates might list “certified vegan” but you can always check the ingredients to find a 100% plant based product.